YashB63/GFG-Daily-Questions/README.md

     Note: It is compulsory to increase or decrease the height by K for each tower.
 After the operation, the resultant array should not contain any negative integers.

+Day 154:

+  Q1: Vertical Sum:

+    Given a binary tree having n nodes, find the vertical sum of the nodes that are in the same vertical line.

+    Return all sums through different
+    vertical lines starting from the
+    left-most vertical line to the
+    right-most vertical line.

+  Q2: Count Inversions:

+    Given an array of integers.

+    Find the Inversion Count in the array.

+    Inversion Count: For an array,
+    inversion count indicates how far (or close) the array is from being sorted.

+    If the array is already sorted
+    then the inversion count is 0.

+    If an array is sorted in the reverse order then the inversion count is the maximum.

+    Formally, two elements a[i] and a[j]
+    form an inversion if a[i] > a[j] and i < j.

+  Q3: Remove loop in Linked List:

+    Given a linked list of N nodes such that it may contain a loop.

+    A loop here means that the last node of the linked list is connected to the node at position X(1-based index).

+    If the linked list does not have any loop, X=0.

+    Remove the loop from the linked list, if it is present, i.e. unlink the last node which is forming the loop.